KIPAC/StatisticalMethods/doc/Stanford.md

 We also have a [Slack](http://slack.com) team set up for the course, which you can use use to communicate with other students or with the instructors if you wish.
 Bug one of us if you haven't been invited to join this team by the second week of class.

 ## <a name="hw"></a>Homework Guidelines

 Each assignment will consist of one relatively short exercise and one more involved problem.
-We will discuss solutions in class on the day that homework is due.
+We will discuss solutions in class on the Tuesday that homework is due.

+There will be eight homework assignments, with one released on each of the first eight Tuesdays of the course.
+You should be able to complete both parts of the week's homework by the end of the Thursday class.

 ### Presenting Homework Solutions

 Each student will be responsible for presenting at least one solution (class size dependent) during the quarter.
-The student presenting a given problem will be determined no later than the actual assignment of the problem, i.e. one week in advance.
+The student presenting a given problem will be notified one week in advance, when that assignment is released.

 You should approach these presentations as though you were giving a very short talk (probably something like 5-10 minutes) at a conference;
 in other words, put a reasonable amount of effort into organizing your solutions and making them presentable.